hexchat/documentation/faq.rst

     /set gui\_tray\_minimize on

 Alerts for this tray are in :menuselection:`Settings --> Preferences --> Alerts`.

-The other option is Windows only, called HexTray.
-It is included with the installer.
-Right click on the tray icon for its options.

 Where are the log files saved to?
 ---------------------------------